foxihd/hugo-brewm/README.md

 ![A11y Console](https://repository-images.githubusercontent.com/923527728/46a32a19-69ac-45b3-91a4-c4d299fb234b)

 > [!NOTE]
 > It took about 2 years to make this work up to this point.
-I enjoy every milestone this work has passes, every check boxes it ticked on my notes, and every sip on my brew.
->
 > As for now, this work entering slow development stage.
 Yet, There's a lot of things that remain undocumented.
 Nonetheless, it still mantained in my spare time.
 > Please, Feel free to contribute and keep in touch!
 >